-Research funding is primarily contributed by the federal as well as the provincial governments through the following agencies CIHR, NSERC, CFI, FRSQ and FQRNT.
-Other significicant sources of support include a grant from NIH NIDCD (R01 DC005788) and industries such as Medtronic, Baylis Medical, Coroneo Medical, Opsens Inc. Funding from NIH NIDCD grant R01 DC005788 is also gratefully acknowledged.
+Research funding is primarily contributed by the federal, and the provincial government through CIHR, NSERC, CFI, FRSQ and FQRNT.
+Other significicant sources of support include a grant from NIH NIDCD (R01 DC005788) and industries such as Medtronic, Baylis Medical, Coroneo Medical, Opsens Inc, are significant contributers as well.

 Primary Academic Faculty

 - Acoustics Laboratory